Sherlock-IT/bounding-box/README.md

 - `top`: A integer representing the top side of the bounding box.
 - `right`: A integer representing the right side of the bounding box.
 - `bottom`: A integer representing the bottom side of the bounding box.
-- `thickness`: A integer that determines the thickness of the bounding box in pixels.
-The default value is 2
-- `font_size`: A integer that determines the font size of the label in pixels.
-The default value is 15

 This method takes also 4 optional parameters:
 - `label`: A string representing the label of the bounding box.